Is a vehicle really abandoned?

 Checking that a vehicle is taxed

 Find out if a vehicle has up-to-date tax on GOV.UK.
-You will need the full registration and the make of the vehicle if a vehicle is untaxed, or SORN, and is being kept on the highway.
+You will need the full registration of the vehicle.

-Report an untaxed vehicle to the DVLA only if a vehicle is untaxed and used/kept on the public road.
+Report an untaxed vehicle to the DVLA only if a vehicle is untaxed and used or kept on the public road.

-Only report a vehicle as abandoned if it does not have up-to-date tax and fulfils other criteria from the list at the top of this page.
+Only report a vehicle as abandoned if it does not have valid road tax and fulfils several other criteria from the list at the top of this page.

 Vehicles parked on private land